-The news in March 2018 that BT was shuttering its Final Salary Pension Scheme (BTPS) was unlikely to be welcome news from pension scheme members, but did you know that leaving any sort of Defined Benefit pension scheme is rarely the right choice?
+The news in March 2018 that BT was shuttering its Final Salary Pension Scheme (BTPS) was unlikely to be welcome news for pension scheme members, but did you know that leaving any sort of Defined Benefit pension scheme is rarely the right choice?

 Defined Benefits and Final Salary pension schemes are rare these days because of how much they cost to operate – indeed, in Jan 2018 it was reported that BTPS potentially had a £14bn deficit.